unosec/project/CodeAnalysisforSSE_Assignment5.md

 ![image](/images/MailPermission.png)

-The permissions are being tested within a _try_ block and give the _group_ and _others_ rights read-only permission.
+The permissions are being tested within a _try_ block and give the _group_ and _others_ read-only permission.
 This should protect the program from exposure to [CWE-732: Incorrect Permission Assignment for Critical Resource](https://cwe.mitre.org/data/definitions/732.html).

 Two of the "Low" priorities refer to using "https" instead of "http".
 While this practice is the most secure option, it appears that the two issues refer to a line of code that is being used as an "insecure fallback" option when trying to access the URL of an email address.
 The "https" protocol is also being used in the same function.